liamoc/wizards/README.md

 Everything from interactive system scripts, to installation wizards, to full-blown shells can be implemented with the support of `wizards`.

-It is developed transparently on top of a `Prompt` monad, which separates out the semantics of the program from any particular interface.
+It is developed transparently on top of a free monad (see [Swierstra's excellent paper on this topic](http://www.cs.ru.nl/~W.Swierstra/Publications/DataTypesALaCarte.pdf)), which separates out the semantics of the program from the wizards interface.
 A variety of backends exist, including a full featured backend for Haskeline, a debug-friendly simpler implementation in terms of `System.IO` primitives, and a completely pure implementation modelled as a function from an input string to output.
-It is also possible to write your own backends.
+It is also possible to write your own backends, or extend the existing back-ends with new features.

 While both built-in IO backends operate on a console, there is no reason why `wizards` cannot also be used for making GUI wizard interfaces.

 Below are installation instructions and some educational examples.

-Information on how to write backends, as well as structured API documentation is available on Hackage:
+Information on how to write backends or extend backends, as well as structured API documentation is available on Hackage:

 http://hackage.haskell.org/package/wizards